MarlonGarcia/imfun/README.md

 ### 1. Functions to Load and Plot

-- load_gray_images: loads all images from a folder, in grayscale
+- `load_gray_images`: loads all images from a folder, in grayscale
-- load_color_images: loads all color images from a folder
+- `load_color_images`: loads all color images from a folder
-- plot_gray_images: prints all grayscale images from a variable 'I'
+- `plot_gray_images`: prints all grayscale images from a variable 'I'
-- plot_color_images: prints all color images from a variable 'I'
+- `plot_color_images`: prints all color images from a variable 'I'
-- plot_gray: prints a grayscale image
+- `plot_gray`: prints a grayscale image
-- plot_bgr: prints a color image in BGR format
+- `plot_bgr`: prints a color image in BGR format

 ### 2. Pre-Processing for Machine Learning and Computer Vision

 #### 2.1.
 ROI and Handling (*Most Important Ones*)

-- polyroi: GUI to create a polygonal region of interest (ROI)
+- `polyroi`: GUI to create a polygonal region of interest (ROI)
-- crop_image: GUI to create a rectangular crop in an image
+- `crop_image`: GUI to create a rectangular crop in an image
-- crop_multiple: crops multiple images using the same crop from 1st image
+- `crop_multiple`: crops multiple images using the same crop from 1st image
-- crop_poly_multiple: polygonal crop multiple images based on 1st cropping
+- `crop_poly_multiple`: polygonal crop multiple images based on 1st cropping
-- choose_points: GUI to interact with the user to choose points in an image
+- `choose_points`: GUI to interact with the user to choose points in an image
-- imchoose: function to choose images in a given set of images (with GUI)
+- `imchoose`: function to choose images in a given set of images (with GUI)
-- imroiprop: getting properties from an image ROI
+- `imroiprop`: getting properties from an image ROI

 #### 2.2.
 Image Alignment and Transformation

-- rotate2D: rotate points by an angle about a center;
+- `rotate2D`: rotate points by an angle about a center;
-- flat2im: transforms a flat vector into a 2D image
+- `flat2im`: transforms a flat vector into a 2D image
-- im2flat: transforms a 2D image in a flat vector
+- `im2flat`: transforms a 2D image in a flat vector
-- im2label: GUI to transform images in labels for image segmentation (very automated function)
+- `im2label`: GUI to transform images in labels for image segmentation (very automated function)
-- scale255: scales an image to the [0, 255] range
+- `scale255`: scales an image to the [0, 255] range
-- align_features: Align images with Feature-Based algorithm, from OpenCV (maybe not working)
+- `align_features`: Align images with Feature-Based algorithm, from OpenCV (maybe not working)
-- align_ECC: image alignment using ECC algorithm from OpenCV (diffuse image)
+- `align_ECC`: image alignment using ECC algorithm from OpenCV (diffuse image)
-- imwarp: function to warp a set of images using a warp matrix (maybe not working)
+- `imwarp`: function to warp a set of images using a warp matrix (maybe not working)

 ### 3. Filtering Images and Signals

-- filter_finder: study and find which filter to use (for signals, 1D)
+- `filter_finder`: study and find which filter to use (for signals, 1D)
-- highpass_gauss: high-pass Gaussian filter for images (2D)
+- `highpass_gauss`: high-pass Gaussian filter for images (2D)
-- highpass_fft: high-pass image (2D) filter based on FFT
+- `highpass_fft`: high-pass image (2D) filter based on FFT
-- lowpass_fft: low-pass image (2D) filter based on FFT
+- `lowpass_fft`: low-pass image (2D) filter based on FFT
-- filt_hist: filtering histograms with zero/null values (removing zeros)
+- `filt_hist`: filtering histograms with zero/null values (removing zeros)

 ### 4. Bonus Functions

-- beep: making 'beeps' to help warn when a long algorithm has finished;
+- `beep`: making 'beeps' to help warn when a long algorithm has finished;
-- isoareas: complex function to measure pixels' intensity in adjacent areas.
+- `isoareas`: complex function to measure pixels' intensity in adjacent areas.
 This is a very specific function to process fluorescence intensities of cells in confocal microscopy images
-- good_colormaps: visualizing the best Matplotlib colormaps in an image
+- `good_colormaps`: visualizing the best Matplotlib colormaps in an image
-- improfile: finds the pixels' intensity profile between two points (GUI) (maybe not working)
+- `improfile`: finds the pixels' intensity profile between two points (GUI) (maybe not working)

 ## How to Install